Lazerbeak12345/chaml/README.md

 #### if

+- Takes 2 args,
+  - a boolean
+    - If it's a function, then it needs to return a boolean.
-- Takes 2 args, a boolean and a function called when boolean is true.
+  - a function called when boolean is true.
 - An optional third arg is another function, called if boolean is false.

 If returns a function that resolves itself.
 Untill this is run, the if is not